Home » Vegetarian » Grandma’s Green Bean Casserole

 Follow us on Pinterest so you can easily save your favorite casserole recipes to your dinner planning board.
 And save a few of our other recipes while you are there!

-How to Make Grandma’s Green Bean Casserole
+How To Make Grandma’s Green Bean Casserole

-2. Melt a tablespoon of butter in large skillet over medium heat.
-Increase to medium-high heat, saute a cup onion and mushrooms in butter until tender.
+1. Preheat oven to 350F.
+Spray quart casserole dish with nonstick cooking spray.
+Melt a tablespoon of butter in large skillet over medium heat.
+Increase to medium-high heat, saute onions and mushrooms until tender.

 1. Add in green beans and stir until coated.
-Move green bean mixture into a prepared baking dish.
-Top with cheddar cheese.
+Spread the green bean mixture into the prepared baking dish and top with cheddar cheese.
+Melt remaining butter in a small bowl, and stir in the cracker crumbs until the combined.
+Cover cheese with buttery crumbs.

-4. Remove and let sit for 2-3 minutes.
+1. Bake in preheated oven for 30 minutes or until cheese has melted and butter crackers are golden brown.
+Remove and let sit for 2-3 minutes.
 Serve warm and have guests add a teaspoon salt or pepper to taste!

-For the full recipe and detailed baking instructions, please see the recipe card at the end of this post.
+For the full recipe and detailed cooking instructions, please see the recipe card at the end of this post.

 baked green bean casserole in a white rectangle dish